AdobeDocs/marketo.en/help/sky/local-assets-in-a-program.md

 <br>&nbsp;

 Local assets are the content that make up your program.
 Assets are customizable and enable you to build automated marketing initiatives.
-Here's a look at most of the local assets you can create in Marketo Sky.
+Here's a look at most of the local assets you can create in [!DNL Marketo Sky].

    ![Image One](/help/sky/assets/programs/local-assets-in-a-program/local-assets-in-a-program-1.jpg)